-Your chosen host will provide the technical backend for delivering your video via a network of high-speed, worldwide servers, like DaCast does with Akamai CDN (content delivery network).
-That way, you can guaranteed your viewers have the best possible experience (with minimal buffering, jittering, or dropped frames).
+Your chosen host will provide the technical backend for delivering your video via a network of high-speed, worldwide servers like Dacast does with Akamai CDN (content delivery network).
+That way, you can be guaranteed your viewers have the best possible experience (with minimal buffering, jittering, or dropped frames).

 And there you have it!
 In this blog post, we’ve walked you through equipment considerations and key live streaming components to stream graduation ceremonies live.
 We hope you’re feeling confident and ready to try out your new knowledge in the real world.

 If you’re looking to narrow down your list of possible streaming solutions, we recommend that you check out our services here at Dacast.
 We are proud to offer some of the most professional, affordable, and full-featured in the live streaming industry.
 But you don’t have to take our word for it.
 In fact, we offer a 30-day free trial (no credit card required).
 Sign up below to start streaming live in a matter of minutes!